Rabbit stew is as old school as it gets this one is delightfully frugal, packed with flavour and features the much-underused pearl barley.

 Instructions

-- Season your rabbit legs with salt and pepper and then dredge with flour.
+- Season the rabbit legs with salt and then dredge with the flour.

-- Heat a pan over a medium high heat and when hot add the oil.
+- Heat a 24cm or 10" saucepan over a medium heat and when hot add the oil and butter.

 - Fry the rabbit legs until golden on all sides, remove and set aside.

-- Add the celery and shallot to the bacon, reduce the heat to medium and fry for 5 minutes.
+- Add the celery and onion to the bacon and fry for 5 minutes stirring occasionally.

-- Cover with a lid and reduce to a gentle simmer for 75 minutes.
+- Drop in the rosemary followed by the rabbit legs, cover with a lid and reduce to a gentle simmer for 75 minutes.

 Nutrition Information: